 The fee for room and board will cover room cost and three meals per day.
-No depositis required with the Summer School housing application.
-Students desiring room and board facilities should file an application with the Office of Residence Life and the Coordinator of Housing Services and Business Operation.
+No deposit is required with the Summer School housing application.
+Students desiring room and board facilities should file an application with the Office of Residence Life.